Lassehhansen/Legal-NER/README.md

 # LegalDoc Class

-This is a class called LegalDoc that contains several methods for processing legal documents.
+LegalDoc contains several methods for processing legal documents.
 The xml_loader method reads xml files from a specified path, extracts certain data from them, and stores the data in dataframes.
-The preperation_for_labelling method takes a dataframe and a column name as input, tokenizes the sentences in the specified column, and returns a new dataframe with the sentence-tokenized texts.

 ## __init__